KnownScripts/ks-phone/README.md

 * Fixed status for garages

-This isnt mainly my script but i added it into my repository to get available vehicles from garages
+This isnt mainly my resource but i added it into my repository to get available vehicles from ks-garages

 # Original script